andreysolovyev381/hash_table_no_invalidation/readme.md

 ## Hash table with *NO* invalidation of pointers and iterators

 ### Rational
 Another project of mine required a **hash table that never invalidates** its pointers and iterators.
-I made one in the hope that it would be on par with `std::unordered`.
+I made one with a humble hope to be on par with `std::unordered`.
 Header only, single C++20 file, see ./include folder.
 See ./tests for more detailed usage examples.
-In general, it reproduces `std::unordered` interface.
+In general, more or less it reproduces `std::unordered` interface.

 ### Short usage example
 ```cpp